 - ¼ cup sour cream

-- Fill the pastry cups with 1 teaspoon of mushroom filling.
-Bake at 450 degrees F for 12-14 minutes or until the crust is a light golden brown.
+- Fill the pastry tart shells with one teaspoon of mushroom filling.
+Bake for 12-14 minutes until the pastry is golden brown.
+Serve.

 - Cool the mushroom appetizers to room temperature and place them on a baking sheet.
 Freeze the tarts until solid.
 Transfer the mushrooms tart to a storage container and freeze for up to a month—Defrost and reheat to serve.